 Listen Here (Part 1)

 I do work 1-on-1 with people…probably people just like you, who are looking to become their own bosses through franchise business ownership.
 I do so via Skype or phone.

 I also create online courses, like the one you’re now taking.
 I even helped the U.S Small Business Administration develop their online franchise course.

-Here’s my main one – www.thefranchiseking.com – The blog features over 1500 articles on franchising.
+My main website – www.thefranchiseking.com – includes a franchise blog featuring over 1500 articles on franchising.

 Finally, I’m frequently called on for my opinions and expertise on franchising by the media.
 My Press Page

 Take A Free Introductory Franchise Course!

 (You'll be asked to create a free account here)